ietf-wg-alto/draft-ietf-alto-path-vector/basic.md

 ### Cost Mode: array {#mode-spec}

-The cost mode "array" indicates that every cost value in a Cost Map or an Endpoint Cost Map MUST be interpreted as a JSON array object.
+The cost mode "array" indicates that every cost value in the response body of a (Filtered) Cost Map or an Endpoint Cost Service MUST be interpreted as a JSON array object.

 Note that this cost mode only requires the cost value to be a JSON array of JSONValue.
 However, an ALTO server that enables this extension MUST return a